 Nightwatchman Tour Rothenburg ob der Tauber

-The crowd begins gathering early in the Market Square by the Rathaus.
+The crowd gathers early in the Market Square by the Rathaus.
 Kids and adults eating Eis or people-watching while waiting.
 We were lucky, the Chopin String Trio was playing Violin and Cello, keeping us all entertained with both classical music and familiar popular tunes (the crowd really perked up when they launched into the Game of Thrones Theme).

-And then suddenly he was there… Dressed all in black… Long cape, a three cornered hat and pants.
+And then suddenly he was there… Dressed all in black… Long cape, a three cornered hat and dark pants.
 In one hand he carried a lantern, in the other, a pike.
 We all gathered round (and I wondered, HOW could we possibly hear and understand with such a crowd!?)
 I shouldn’t have worried.
 His voice was clear, and he spoke with an interesting slow cadence that drew everyone in.
-The group fell silent, and hung on to his words.
+The chattering group fell silent, and hung on to his words.

 We learned what made Rothenburg ob der Tauber such a wealthy town in the Middle Ages (and how despite the wealth, it still was a stinky place in the summer.)
 More important he explained WHY the town retained its Medieval Character.
 It wasn’t because people wanted to live in a Fairy Tale world, it was because of money, well, lack of money.
 You see, once they were invaded during the Thirty Years War, they never quite recovered.